Kubernetes

 Kubespray is another great automated solution for building Kubernetes clusters

-Kubespray also excels in setting up high-availability clusters, perfect for those critical home lab projects.
-With the use of Terraform provider configurations, you can design your infrastructure and let Kubespray handle the Kubernetes setup.
+It’s almost perfect for those critical home lab projects.
+With the use of Terraform provider configurations, you can let Kubespray handle the Kubernetes setup.

 Look at my recent post covering Kubespray here: Kubespray: Automated Kubernetes Home Lab Setup.